snowmodel-tools/preprocess_python/README.md

 # preprocess_python
 This is a location for python code used to acquire and format data for a SnowModel run.

+## The notebooks should be completed in the following order for each modeling domain:

-####       DomainBounds_2json
+####       1. DomainBounds_2json.ipynb
 Notebook to create a JSON containing bounding parameters for all modeling domains.

-## The notebooks should be completed in the following order for each modeling domain:

-####       1. Fetch_SNOTEL_CSO.ipynb
-Notebook to build json to save domain information.
 Add new domains here.

 ####       2. Fetch_SNOTEL_CSO.ipynb
 Notebook to get SNOTEL station data within a modeling domain.

+Files saved out:
+* .geojson of SNOTEL stations within modeling domain
+* .csv of swe and snow depth data for SNOTEL stations over time period of interest

 ####       3. Build_SnowModel_line_file.ipynb
-Notebook to create file to run SnowModel in line mode for calibration.
+Notebook to create files to run SnowModel in line mode for calibration.

+Files saved out:
+* snowmodel_line_pts.dat
+* .asc of line dem values
+* .asc of line veg values

 ## (optional notebooks)